 - If the book's offered probability is more than 5 percent above your correlation-adjusted estimate, pass.

-Models on Tinker output devigged single-leg probabilities, which makes step 1 straightforward.
+Models built in /workshop output devigged single-leg probabilities, which makes step 1 straightforward.
 Step 3 — the correlation adjustment — is where the actual edge comes from, and it requires either a custom correlation model or experience watching how legs co-occur.

 SGPs as entertainment vs as edge